roots/sage/README.md

 ## Todo

+* Fix markup that fits more with foundation than bootstrap
 * Fix WordPress menu bar overlapping foundation menu
 * Fix livereload for PHP files (Or consider using brower-sync)